Raamyy/azuredevops-commits-migrator/README.md

 2. Go to forked repo in your repository

-3. Change this line property in `update-comits.yml` by your information:\
-  `run: git config --global user.email "<your github email>" && git config --global user.name "<your github user name>"`

-4. Change the name in `script.js` at line 126\
-  `let commits = await getCommits(project, repo.name, "<Your azure commit user name>", repo.defaultBranch);`

-5. Add secrets:\
+3. Add secrets:\
   settings -> Actions secrets and variables -> Repository secrets -> New repository secrets
   ![alt text](resources/image.png)

-    ```
-    DAYS_LOOKUP		# It's a number, I set to 7.
-I'm not sure for it's usage

-    GH_WRITE_TOKEN	# This is Github PAT, you'll know how to set below

-    ORG				# Your Azure DevOps Organization name (e.g. `dev.azure.com/abcd` abcd is the value)
+    ```bash
     PAT  # Your Azure PAT, you'll know how to get it below

+    USER_EMAIL  # Your GITHUB user email

+    USER_NAME # Your GITHUB user name

+    AZURE_NAME  # YOUR username on Azure

+    # Set this number to 1, unless you want to fetch all the previous history
+    DAYS_LOOKUP

+    # This is Github PAT, you'll know how to set below
+    GH_WRITE_TOKEN

+    # Your Azure DevOps Organization name (e.g. `dev.azure.com/abcd` abcd is the value)
+    ORG

-    TRACKER_REPO	# Your destination Github Repository e.g. `Iwan-LMX/azuredevops-commits-migrator` is the value, see below for setting it
+    # Your destination Github Repository e.g. `Iwan-LMX/azuredevops-commits-migrator` is the value, see below for setting it
+    TRACKER_REPO
     ```
 6. Run the workflow\
 	Actions -> Sync commits with azure devops -> run workflow
 	![alt text](resources/image2.png)

 ## Set Github PAT
-Click your avatar in github, find settings -> Develop settings -> Personal access tokens (classic) / Fine-grained personal access tokens -> make sure the your target github repo is covered in the `Repository access`
+Click your avatar in github, find settings -> Develop settings -> Personal access tokens (classic) / Fine-grained personal access tokens -> make sure the your target github repo is covered in the `Repository access`.
+[Add token](https://github.com/settings/personal-access-tokens).

 ## Set Azure PAT
 user settings (in your project right top) -> Personal access tokens -> New token (Simply give all access)

 ## For the TRACKER_REPO
 For this repo you can choose private or public as you want.
-But this default branch name should be `master` (I have set it to main but not work).
+But this default branch name should be `master`

-You can create a `README.md` by default with some description as well.

 <!-- Written by [Iwan Li](https://github.com/Iwan-LMX) -->